Andy Russell (footballer, born 1987)

-Andrew James Russell (羅素; born 21 November 1987) is a former professional footballer who played as a centre back for Hong Kong Premier League club HKFC.
-Born in England, he represented Hong Kong internationally from 2016 to 2023.
+Andrew James Russell (羅素; born 21 November 1987) is a former professional footballer who plays as a centre back for Hong Kong First Division club Hoi King.
+Born in England, he played for the Hong Kong national football team from 2016 to 2023.

 Club career

 In 2008, Russell signed his first contract as a professional footballer for Happy Valley, which played in the Hong Kong First Division.
 After returning to the UK, Russell joined Mossley in the Northern Premier League Division One North and found employment with Adidas.
 In his debut season with the club, he represented them 46 times and scored two goals.
 He joined Chorley in 2010 when manager Garry Flitcroft took over.
 For the 2013–14 season, Russell chose to join AFC Fylde after being convinced by manager Dave Challinor.
 He helped the club retain the Lancashire FA Challenge Trophy by beating Chorley 4–1 with one goal and one assist.

 In July 2014, Russell signed for Hong Kong Premier League club South China.

 On 7 January 2017, Russell left South China for Malaysia Super League club Penang after signing a one-year contract with the club.
 In May 2017, Russell's contract with Penang was terminated due to poor performances.

 On 27 February 2018, Russell left Tai Po, where he had played for the past half-year, for China League One club Liaoning Whowin at a six-figure fee, where he could play as a native player.

 On 25 February 2019, Russell signed with Chinese Super League club Hebei China Fortune.

 On 16 July 2020, Russell joined China League One club Jiangxi Liansheng on loan.

 On 2 May 2022, Russell joined Sichuan Jiuniu.

 On 8 February 2023, Russell returned to Hong Kong and joined Kitchee.

 On 31 July 2024, Russell returned to HKFC.